Robert S. Leib

 Stand with us at Sinai – shoulder to shoulder, heart to heart, and hand in hand – and dare to dream of a better and brighter tomorrow for all of God’s creatures… “Faith doesn’t mean living with certainty.
 Faith is the courage to live with uncertainty, knowing that God is with us on that tough but necessary journey to a world that honors life and treasures peace.”
 (Rabbi Dr. Jonathan Sacks.)

 You might say that it was bashert – meant to be – that I came to these blessed shores and have served as the Senior Rabbi of this congregation since 2004.
 Born and raised in Cape Town, South Africa, I graduated from the University of Cape Town in 1980 and began five-year, post-graduate rabbinic studies at the Leo Baeck College in London in 1981.
 The academic year 1983-84 took me to New York’s Hebrew Union College-Jewish Institute of Religion, where I met my future wife Randy (a board-certified music therapist) while teaching at Central Synagogue.
 We were married there on August 11,1985.
 Following my ordination in 1986, I returned to my home congregation and served as an Assistant Rabbi at Temple Israel, the Cape Town Progressive Jewish Congregation until 1989.
 As a conscientious objector to serving in apartheid South Africa’s defense forces, I had no other alternative but to leave the country.
 I participated in a most unusual series of “interviews” that included faxes, long-distance phone calls and video-taped answers to questions posed by Old York Road Temple-Beth Am search committee.
 It was meant to be!
 Together with Randy and our infant daughter, Hayley, I left South Africa and became Assistant Rabbi at Beth Am, working alongside Rabbi Harold B. Waintrup z”l.
-None of us could have imagined that this would be the beginning of a long relationship; together we will celebrate 25 years at this congregation in 2014.
+None of us could have imagined that this would be the beginning of a long relationship.
 These years have been full of many special events shared with my Temple family.
 They include the birth of two more daughters, Ilana and Aviva.
 I became a naturalized American citizen on January 12, 1994, though I continue to carry a strong foreign accent and can never forget my homeland.
 It will be my honor to lead a congregational trip to South Africa in November, 2014!
 These 25 years have included singing the “Star Spangled Banner” together when I became a naturalized American citizen in 1994.
 I was made a “Fellow” of Leo Baeck College in July 2011, marking 25 years in the rabbinate.
 I look forward to many more!

 It is my honor to serve as a member of the Board of Rabbis of Greater Philadelphia .
 I am a member of the Central Conference of American Rabbis and the Association of Reform Zionists of America.
 I am a graduate of the Rabbinic Leadership Program of the Institute for Jewish Spirituality, Immediate past chair of the rabbinic committee of the Kehillah of Old York Road, and former chair of the Old York Road Interfaith Ministerium.